matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 }
 ```

 We will not explain the details of the process of deploying smart contracts on zkSync.
-If you are new to it, you should read through the [hello world](./hello-world.md) tutorial.
+If you are new to it, check out the [hello world](./hello-world.md) tutorial or the documenation for the [hardhat plugins](../../api/hardhat/getting-started.md) for zkSync.

 1. Set up the project and install the dependencies